 About the AMFS

-The summer of 2016 will also include highlights of stellar orchestral repertoire, including the music of Beethoven, Debussy, Dvořák, Berlioz, Ginastera, Janáček, Mendelssohn, Prokofiev, Rachmaninoff, Ravel, Schubert, Schumann, Stravinsky, Wagner, Weber, and Tchaikovsky.
+The summer of 2017 will also include highlights of stellar orchestral repertoire, including the music of Beethoven, Berg, Berlioz, Brahms, Debussy, Dvořák, Berlioz, Mahler, Mozart, Ravel, Augusta Read Thomas, Schubert, Stravinsky, Michael Tilson Thomas, and Vivaldi.
+Nicholas McGegan will again lead a Baroque evening in Harris Concert Hall.

 The Aspen Music Festival and School was originally founded in 1949 by Chicago businessman Walter Paepcke and Elizabeth Paepcke as a two-week bicentennial celebration of the 18th-century German writer Johann Wolgang von Goethe.
 The event, which included both intellectual forums and musical performances, was such a success that it led to the formation of both the Aspen Institute and the Aspen Music Festival and School.